Central Uruguay Railway Cricket Club

 Central Uruguay Railway Cricket Club (mostly known for its acronym CURCC) was a Uruguayan sports club, originally established by British railway workers for the practise of cricket.
 Nevertheless, the club would be notable for its football section, considered one of the greatest contributors to that sport in Uruguay.
-In fact, CURCC was one of founding members of Uruguayan Football Association (AUF) in 1900.
+In fact, CURCC was one of the founding members of Uruguayan Football Association (AUF) in 1900.

 The continuity between the CURCC's football section and club Peñarol generated a controversy that remains nowadays.

 History

 Railway origins

 By the end of 1899 the British company Central Uruguay Railway of Montevideo, that operated in Uruguay since 1878, acquired the lands located in the neighborhood of Villa Peñarol to establish its train repair shops there, moving them from Bella Vista.
 Those lands had been used for agriculture only and famous because of the best quality of its vineyards and fruits.
 One of the main achievements of the company was the establishment of a rural school in the town.

 Due to the industrial activity, the village became populous.
 The sons of blonde Albion, who were part of the company, decided to found a sports centre that serve as recreation to people that lived around the workshops.